Landfill tax explained

 At Evelyn Partners, we can help you with all aspects of landfill tax, including applying for and claiming landfill tax water discount.
-Our experts have extensive experience of dealing with landfill tax and can deploy a range of tactics to ensure that you pay the right amount of tax.
-From tax authority enquiries, assessments, disputes to appeals to the tax tribunal, we can help.
+Our experts have extensive experience in dealing with landfill tax and can deploy a range of tactics to ensure that you pay the right amount of tax.
+From tax authority enquiries, assessments, and disputes to appeals to the tax tribunal, we can help.

 Frequently asked questions about landfill tax

 When was landfill tax introduced?

 It was brought in by the UK Government to attempt to get businesses who produce a substantial amount of waste to adopt a more environmentally sustainable approach to waste disposal.

 What is illegal disposals tax?

 If HMRC, Revenue Scotland or the Welsh Revenue Authority find that waste has been disposed of outside of an authorised landfill site, they can charge landfill tax on the illegal disposal.